 Remember, you don’t have to be an expert.
 Use your ESOL skills and the art as a tool for getting people talking.

 It’s simply about starting a conversation linked to the art.

 We encourage visitors to talk openly and say what they think about art.
 There is no right or wrong.
 It’s a great way to share opinions about art and issues which effect us all.

 Encourage your learners to look closely at two or three artworks and encourage them to identify and describe what they can see.
 Try to get the group to sit in a semi circle so they have a clear view and everyone can hear.
 Prepare questions to encourage people to talk and perhaps get learners to ask each other questions.
 Allow the learners to look around gallery spaces independently and choose an artwork which resonates with them.

 The Clore art studio on the first floor is a creative space for everyone to use right in the centre of our building.
 There is no right or wrong way to interact with the space, materials or people.
 It is there for all our visitors to explore, play and enjoy and can be a great resource for ESOL learners.

 Towards the end of your visit, ask learners to compare different artworks and discuss which ones they liked or disliked and why.

 After your visit

-Let your learners know about the free English corner sessions at Manchester Art Gallery, Manchester Museum and the Whitworth.
-Encourage them to come independently now they have visited as a group.
+Let your learners know about the free English corner sessions at Manchester Art Gallery on the second Tuesday of each month (from Oct 19) Encourage them to come independently now they have visited as a group.

 You may want to continue exploring the theme and other images of artworks back in the classroom.